Geometry and analysis of contact instantons and entanglement of Legendrian links I: Definition of off-shell vertical energy of contact instantons

-Hofer's definition of the so called $\lambda$-energy $E^\lambda(j,w)$, which we denote by $E^\perp(j,w)$ instead, strongly relies on the presence of the additional symplectization factor and the associated radial coordinates $s$, and the associated pseudoholomorphic curve equation requires the form $w^*\lambda \circ j = d(w^*s)$ which in particular implies that the form $w^*\lambda \circ j$ is always a (globally) exact one-form.
+The vertical energy for a general smooth map $w: \dot \Sigma\to M$, which is denote by $E^\perp(j,w)$, is given in \cite{oh:contacton} for a general punctured Riemann surface $(\dot \Sigma, j)$ for the closed string case which can be easily adapted to the open string case as in our paper.
 Defining the vertical part of the energy is not as straightforward as in the symplectization case introduced by Hofer \cite{hofer:invent}, because the form $w^*\lambda \circ j$ is only required to be closed but not exact in general and we do not have the presence of the background radial function $s$ for the case of contact instanton equation.

 Luckily, the Riemann surfaces that are relevant to the purposes of the present paper are of the following three types: \begin{situ}[Charge vanishing] \begin{enumerate} \item First, we mention that the \emph{starting} Riemann surface will be an open Riemann surface of genus zero with a finite number of boundary punctures, and mostly